Awesome-wolf-101/ashby-cop3330-assignment4part2/readme.md

 -----------

-In order to add an item enter the New item's Desired due-date in the "new item Due Date" textfield, and the New item's Desired description in the "new item Description" textfield, then press the "add item" button.
+In order to add an item enter the New item's Desired due-date in the "New item Due Date" textfield, and the New item's Desired description in the "New item Description" textfield, then press the "add item" button.
 The new item will be marked as incomplete by default.
 (Note: the new due date must be a valid date on the gregorian calendar of the form: "yyyy-mm-dd")